 • Master: This system is a master in an active network render.

-• Slave: This system is in Slave mode and ready to render.
+• Worker: This system is in Worker mode and ready to render.

-• Free: This system is neither a slave or master, and is not currently rendering.
+• Free: This system is neither a worker or master, and is not currently rendering.

 Group: This column displays which group the system is currently participating in.
 When expanded, the Group column also shows the network shared folder path set on each system.

 Progress: This column is used to display the progress of each system that is rendering, showing vertical progress bars for each of its cores.
 As the bucket data is completed, a cyan bar rises from the bottom to the top and turns green upon completion.
 If the Network Job Size is set to a value greater than 100%, the progress bars cycle through one time for each bucket rendered (for the default 200%, the bar fills twice for each job).
 D